top of page

 A RIVER IN EGYPT

-Yes, claiming that earthquakes and tsunamis were inconceivable, especially on the eastern shores of Japan, is like saying you didn’t expect to find sugar at a donut shop; but nobody wants to hear that, and not from you.
-Similarly, putting in writing that nobody died at the Fukushima plant (in the aftermath of their level 7 nuclear catastrophe) is, well, it’s a bit like talking to someone who insists your uncle didn’t die of COVID but of lung failure or some undiagnosed pre-existing condition.
+Yes, claiming that earthquakes and tsunamis were inconceivable, especially on the eastern shores of Japan, is like saying you didn’t expect to find sugar or flour at a donut shop; but nobody wants to hear that, and not from you.
+Similarly, putting in writing that nobody died at the Fukushima plant (in the aftermath of their level 7 nuclear catastrophe) is, well, it’s a bit like talking to someone who insists your uncle didn’t die of COVID but "from" lung failure or some undiagnosed pre-existing condition.
 Like, “Okay, bro.
 You’re right, COVID isn’t real.”

-Of course, all of this is offered when anyone can easily find official inquiries into Japan’s catastrophe (including an independent national commission, international ones as well, and further investigations into the site operator, the Tokyo Electric Power Company) all offering something very different to the above miracle hypothesis.
+Of course, all of this is offered when anyone can easily find official inquiries into Japan’s catastrophe (including an independent national commission, international ones as well, and separate investigations into the site operator, the Tokyo Electric Power Company) all offering something very different to the above miracle hypothesis.
 Nearly every assessment, including the Japanese parliamentary investigation report, came back explicitly determining that the tragedy “cannot be regarded as a natural disaster”, but was instead “...a profoundly man-made disaster that could and should have been foreseen and prevented”; not caused by an earthquake or tsunami but, most fundamentally, by Japan’s culture of “reflexive obedience” and involving gross negligence and corruption on the part of business and government.
 Most damning, it has come to light that several reports from the 2000s warned of threats posed to this very plant by earthquake, tsunami, and seawater flooding and that none of these warnings of catastrophe were taken seriously or acted upon.
 So, I don’t know why one would deny or dispute any or all of this.
 Needless to say, no formal refutations from fans of nuclear power ever arrive.

 Similarly with Chernobyl, though it’s true that we have moved on from the technology employed in the Soviet Union in the middle of last century, many of the old problems associated with nuclear power remain.
-Nuclear has a whole host of unique safety problems associated not with accidents but with normal operation (such as mill tailings, spent fuel, reactor decommissioning, and more.)
+Nuclear has a whole host of unique safety problems associated not with accidents but with normal operation (such as mill tailings, spent fuel, reactor decommissioning, waste disposal, and more.)
 This is abundantly clear within publicly available documents from the energy industry and nuclear societies themselves.
 (But don’t take my word for it, just go look.)
 Critically, these health and safety concerns have nothing to do with CO2 or immediate deaths nor are they present with other energy production technologies.
 You might have noticed that ten thousand generations don't need to sequester, monitor, and defend the fuel or waste streams from solar, wind, tidal, or geothermal energy production.
 (What am I missing?)
 This is a real problem.
 It was a problem in my grandparent’s time and it is a problem today.
 And, of course, none of this gets into the fact that most of the nuclear reactors on the planet are old models running on outdated technology.

 FRAMING AND FACTS

 All this is to say that, when questioned about safety, proponents are quick to note the current state of nuclear technology is nothing like the past and that any fears are irrational and needlessly cloud what should be a crystal-clear evidence-based picture.
 However, to me, framing the discussion around deaths in this way and as people having irrational fear of exploding reactors is what seems most irrational.
 In fact, this all comes across as a straw man argument that fans of nuclear really need to stop employing.
 Most obviously, even in such a rare worst-case scenario as a reactor meltdown, I'm not worried about myself or anyone else being taken out in a sudden gamma radiation dump, hydrogen explosion, or other associated major traumatic events.
 Being snuffed out would be ideal.
 Wouldn’t it?
 Instead, I’m concerned about everyone I know living with some terrible illness or just the horrific and compounding psychological, social, economic, and ecological aftermath of an unmitigated disaster.
 The death bit doesn't even really come into the equation for me.
 So, even framing this around deaths feels more like diverting the discussion than honest dialogue or debate.
 Further still, as we know, evidenced by Fukushima and Chernobyl, the greatest impact on lives from nuclear accidents to date (certainly in the nearest term and that we can all agree about) comes from forced dislocations and the abandonment of the affected region.
 Nuclear has this well-documented legacy.
-Not acknowledging these realities or insisting they’re at best externalities feels rather cold and detached.
+Not acknowledging these realities or simply insisting they’re at best externalities feels rather cold and detached.

 Still, if you can press them to steer away from insisting you’re paralyzed by irrational fear or blindly hateful of technology, you may be able to get nuclear energy supporters to enlighten you with their wisdom (or just some simple references.)
-When they do so they tend to offer the same sources of data and analysis on nuclear safety.
+When they do so they all tend to offer the same sources of data and analysis on nuclear safety.
 Generally, these studies compare various energy platforms, with each type being linked to associated deaths (whether that’s your primary concern or not.)
 But, of course, to do so they can’t just count up deaths.
 Fossil fuels have been around far longer and are far more widely used still today; so, instead, deaths from accidents and air pollution are chosen and then translated into a "deaths per terawatt-hour" figure for each power source to give some rational measure for comparison.
 The results clearly frame nuclear as extraordinarily safe.
 (Yes, nuclear is technically less safe than wind or solar by most of these assessments but only by a near-meaningless fraction when compared to, say, fossil fuel sources such as coal or gas.)
-On the surface at least, particularly if this framing makes sense to you is all that matters, it’s all very compelling.
+On the surface at least, particularly if this framing makes sense to you and is all that matters, it’s all very compelling.

 RELIABLE SOURCES